Send Money to India from the USA: Cheapest Ways in 2026

 Delivery: Bank, UPI or Cash Pickup

-• UPI / mobile wallet: Wise can pay straight to a UPI ID, and Remitly supports UPI and wallets — fast, convenient, and ideal for smaller everyday amounts.
+• UPI / mobile wallet: Wise can credit a UPI ID directly, and Remitly handles UPI and wallets too.
+These post in seconds and suit the smaller amounts you're sending week to week.

 The USD/INR Exchange Rate